I would like to purchase 2-3 amazon puffers Russell

 Feeding Frequency: Several feedings per day - Offer only what they can consume in 3 minutes or less with multiple feedings per day.

-These fish are easy to care for, mostly just needing the water to be kept clean.
-Aquariums are closed systems and regardless of size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-Replace 25 - 50% of the tank water at least once a month.
-If the tank is densely stocked 20 - 25% should be replaced weekly or every other week.
+These fish are easy to care for providing their water is kept clean.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+Replace 25 to 50% of the tank water at least once a month.
+If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.

-The Albino Zebra Danio is a schooling species that will spend most time in the top and middle regions, particularly if there is open water or water current.
-This fish as fairly hardy and will adapt to most aquarium conditions.
+The Albino Zebra Danio is a schooling species that will spend most of the time in the top and middle regions, particularly if there is open water or water current.
+This fairly hardy fish will adapt to most aquarium conditions.
 The waters they inhabit in the wild are acidic, but the stock now available in the hobby is many generations past this.
-Though a school of danios can be kept in a smaller aquarium, they will do best in about a 20 gallon size.
-Provide good filtration and the tank should be covered as these fish may jump.
+Though a school of danios can be kept in a smaller aquarium, they will do best in a tank of at least 20 gallons.
+Provide good filtration and keep the tank covered as these fish may jump.

-These fish are most effectively displayed in tanks which bring out their colors.
-Use Sub-dued lighting and a dark colored fine gravel or sand substrate for the best effect.
+These fish are most effectively displayed in tanks that bring out their colors.
+Use dim lighting and a dark, fine gravel or sand substrate for the best effect.
 Try to plan for one or two hours of sunlight hitting the tank at a time when you can view it, as the illumination will make the fish even more stunning.

-As with most of the Cyprinid fish they are most at home in well planted aquariums, and a variety of plants will make them feel safe.
+As with most Cyprinids, they are most at home in well-planted aquariums, and a variety of plants will make them feel safe.
 Some good selections include Water Wisteria, Hornwort, and Java Fern.
-As these fish are also extremely active swimmers they will need some open areas for swimming.
+As these fish are also extremely active swimmers, they will need some open areas for swimming.